-The weather is tempting us with warm temperatures where I live in Kentucky, which means soon enough, chicken keepers everywhere will be getting in their orders of spring chicks.
-If you’re still green when it comes to chick rearing, here are some tips to help keep you on top of things in the coming season.
+Chicken keepers throughout the United States, if they have not already, will soon place their orders for spring chicks.
+If you’re inexperienced when it comes to chick rearing, here are some tips to help keep you and your birds in the coming season.

 Whether you build your own brooder or purchase a brooder kit, a brooder is essentially a nursery for baby chicks, and it must be ready the moment chicks arrive.